-- No Board Member shall participate in the setting of his own remuneration and shall not participate in the Board meeting or deliberations called for such purpose. - Board shall receive remuneration annually of an amount which shall not exceed in aggregate 10% of the net annual profits of the Bank determined and after deduction of depreciation, transfers to reserves and a notional dividend payment equivalent to 5% of the paid up capital of the Bank. - Amount of such remuneration shall be approved annually by the General Assembly, taking into account the level of profitability of the Bank.
+- No Board Member shall participate in the setting of his own remuneration or participate in the Board meeting or deliberations called for such purpose. - The Board shall receive remuneration annually of an amount which shall not exceed in aggregate 10% of the net annual profits of the Bank determined and after deduction of depreciation, transfers to reserves and a notional dividend payment equivalent to 5% of the paid up capital of the Bank. - The amount of such remuneration shall be approved annually by the General Assembly, taking into account the level of profitability of the Bank.

-As reported in the Bank's Annual Report 2012, total remuneration earned by the Board in 2012 (including fixed remuneration and meeting attendance fees) was QAR 46.08 million (subject to approval during the Bank's AGM).
-(2011: QAR 41.45 million).
+As reported in the Bank's Annual Report 2013, total remuneration earned by the Board in 2013 (including fixed remuneration and meeting attendance fees) was QAR 23.85 million (subject to approval during the Bank's AGM).
+(2012: QAR 46.08 million).

-With respect to Executive Management and employees, the Bank has a remuneration framework developed that outlines the compensation structures for Executive Management and employees which is competitive relative to the market, reward performance that contributes to the Bank's growth and profitability and is consistent with the Bank's strategy.
+With respect to Executive Management and employees, the Bank has a remuneration framework developed that outlines the compensation structures for Executive Management and employees, which are competitive relative to the market, reward performance that contributes to the Bank's growth and profitability and are consistent with the Bank's strategy.

-Total remuneration earned by the senior management in 2012 was QAR 70.28 million.
-(2011: QAR 53.61 million) .
+Total remuneration earned by the senior management in 2013 was QAR 75.30 million (2012: QAR 70.28 million).